dovecot/documentation/source/settings/core.rst

 .. dovecot_core:setting:: auth_master_user_separator
    :values: @string

-   If you want to allow master users to log in by specifying the master username within the normal username string (i.e., not using the SASL mechanism's support for it), you can specify the separator character here.
+   The separator to use to enable master users to login by specifying the master username within the normal username string (i.e., not using the SASL mechanism's master support).

    Example:

    .. code-block:: none

+     # Allows master login of the format <username>*<masteruser>
+     # E.g. if user = foo, and master_user = muser,
+     #   login username = foo*muser
      auth_master_user_separator = *